flamewave000/dragonflagon-arch/README.md

 ![Show Light Origin Demo Video](.assets/lights-showorigin.gif)

-### Hold Alt for Darkness (Negative Light Radius)
+### Hold Alt for Darkness (Negative Light Luminosity)

-If you hold the `Alt` key while dragging out a new light, it will use a negative radius instead and create a patch of darkness.
-You will also find a button in the Light Config for quickly switching a light's radius between positive and negative (Light / Dark).
+If you hold the `Alt` key while dragging out a new light, it will use a negative luminosity instead and create a patch of darkness.
+You will also find a button in the Light Config for quickly inverting a light's luminosity between positive and negative (Light / Dark).

 ![Dark Light](.assets/lights-alt-dark.gif)